 “Small local businesses have a more hands-on role within the company, therefore building a stronger sense of care for the job they do.
 Additionally, smaller companies are more flexible in their customer support – with a willingness to bend rules if necessary (such as alter a return policy) or deliver VIP treatment when least expected (such as home delivery for a customer during a rain storm).”

-Also, big chains like Hertz, American Express, Westjet, Marriott, Apple and Amazon are taking full advantage of social media and big data to build stronger connections and better experiences with their customers.
+Also, big chains like Hertz, Westjet, Marriott, Apple and Amazon are taking full advantage of social media and big data.
+They’re doing this to build stronger connections and better experiences with their customers.
 In an era where customers have a louder voice than ever, it’s no wonder.

 3. Buying local is better for the environment